universal-meaning-map/docs/readme.md

 - Similarly, my current interest is in making the conceptual framework as understandable and accessible as possible.
 While I know there still a lot of work to do, if you have suggestions or struggle to understand something I'll be very happy to hear them or iterate over it.

 - While I keep developing the "conceptual framework" I'm starting to develop an editor/tool for thinking as a first MVP so I'm very much looking for developers that can help.
-(Rust, LibP2P, IPLD, low level graphics and text-editor stuff...)
+(Rust, WASM LibP2P, IPLD, low level graphics and text-editor stuff...)

 # Follow

 I'm aiming to share **meaningful** progress through a newsletter.
 [Subscribe here](https://airtable.com/shrOSoLOYFW7pztMo)

 Alternatively I'm also doing an [experimental newsletter](https://buttondown.email/xavivives) and [Telegram channel](https://t.me/xavisabstractions) around language, communication, complexity and other stuff.
 I'm using `PIPMM` for it.
 It is dense and deep, and a lot of noise if you just want to get general project updates... but if that's your thing you may find it interesting.